Instructions for enabling JavaSript can be found

 If you can change the firewall, the settings required are.

 The program uses Secure WebSockets on TCP port 8443 to communicate to the auction server.

 The auction server is at IP address 126.96.36.199.

 It is normally possible to allow traffic on port 8443 to just the

 auction server and so not open the port up to anyone else.

 The auction webcast program runs well over Dialup, ADSL, Cable, GPRS and mobile broadband,

 however people using the Internet via satellite may experience unworkable delays, dropouts

 or simply not be able to connect at all.

-Unfortunately the transmission delays on some satellite Internet systems can make live bidding impractical.
+Unfortunately the transmission delays on most satellite Internet systems can make live bidding impractical.